handmade success

 Marketing is another area where SOPs can help speed up your processes and allow you to outsource easily.
 SOPs you can create are:

 As your small product business grows, you may decide to bring on a new team member, in which case you can create SOPs for the onboarding process so bringing on new people in the future is an even easier process (and one you can delegate).
-Check out our article about how to train and manage staff for your small business »
+Read our guides on how to hire staff for your handmade business → and how to train and manage staff for your small business →.

 While SOPs certainly shine when there’s more than one person working in the business, all these SOPs are just as valuable if you want to stay a solopreneur.
 Knowing that you simply need to look up a process you’ve done in the past and repeat it makes life so much easier.